Teaching Model

 Students are given an opportunity to practice a drill multiple times before the next drill is introduced.
 There is an emphasis on quality repetitions.
 Drills that emphasize important fundamentals are often repeated up to 50 times to encourage proper technique.
 In all teaching environments, if a student fails to grasp a concept after the first explanation and demonstration, instructors start from the beginning and attempt to have the student grasp one aspect of the technique being taught.
 Once the concept of a skill is acquired a student generally progresses through a drill with better technique.

-Though all of this a player returns to their team with improved confidence and an understanding of how to practice a skill to improve their game.
+Through all of this a player returns to their team with improved confidence and an understanding of how to practice a skill to improve their game.

 Player Options